IBM-Cloud/weather-company-data-demo/README.md

 A demo app that uses IBM Insights for Weather for Bluemix.
 #Overview

-The Insights for Weather Demo app uses your current location (or a location that you select from the drop-down list) to display the current weather conditions, the 24-hour forecast, and the 10-day forecast, using the Insights for Weather REST APIs and The Weather Company weather data.
+The Insights for Weather demo app uses your current location (or a location that you select from the drop-down list) to display the current weather conditions, the 24-hour forecast, and the 10-day forecast, using the Insights for Weather REST APIs and The Weather Company weather data.

 This app demonstrates how quickly you can build an app on Bluemix using the Insights for Weather service.